Manor MRT07: Acquisition of Marussia F1

-For two seasons, in the last places
+Struggles as Manor Racing

 In Austria, Pascal Wehrlein scored the only point in Manor's Formula 1 history.

 For its first season in Formula 1, Manor Racing had to contend with a Marussia MR03B and a Ferrari V6 engine whose design dates back to 2014.
 The team was present in Melbourne for the inaugural round of the season, but failed to start the race due to technical problems during the preparation of the single-seaters.

 For the rest of the season, Will Stevens and Roberto Merhi competed anonymously at the back of the grid, more than seven seconds behind the leading teams and three seconds behind their nearest rivals.
 Merhi puts in his best performance of the season in twelfth place at the British Grand Prix.
 Nevertheless, Manor forged commercial partnerships with two sponsors, online rental platforms Airbnb and Shazam.

 In 2016, Manor presented the new Manor MRT05, powered by a Mercedes-Benz V6 engine, considered the most powerful in the field.
 At its wheel, Pascal Wehrlein and Rio Haryanto, replaced mid-season by Esteban Ocon, battled at the back of the pack against Sauber and occasionally Renault F1 Team.
 Wehrlein took his single-seater to twelfth place in qualifying for the Austrian Grand Prix before scoring a tenth-place point, enabling his team to snatch provisional tenth place from Sauber in the Constructors' World Championship.

-The loss of Formula One Management revenues
+Eleventh in 2016 and loss of prize money

-Felipe Nasr's 9th place in Brazil, prevented Manor from finishing tenth in the constructors' championship..
+Felipe Nasr's 9th place in Brazil, prevented Manor from finishing tenth in the constructors' championship.

 At the Brazilian Grand Prix, the penultimate round of the season, Sauber regained tenth place in the constructors' championship from Manor Racing, thanks to Brazilian Felipe Nasr's ninth-place finish, which earned his team two points.
 This setback could deprive the British team of the 12 million euros allocated by Formula One Management, since only the top ten teams in the championship benefit from TV rights revenues.

 The press claimed that this potential loss of income could bankrupt Manor Racing, which was already in a precarious financial situation, unless it recruited two drivers to compete in the 2017 championship.
 While Pascal Wehrlein (on loan from Mercedes Grand Prix) was tipped to keep his seat, Esteban Ocon, recruited by Force India, could be replaced by Jordan King, Rio Haryanto, Esteban Gutiérrez or Felipe Nasr, who would provide the team with an additional budget.

 Nevertheless, Dave Ryan, Manor's sporting director, insisted that the loss of FOM revenue did not mean bankruptcy of his team, which would attempt to regain its position in the constructors' world championship at the final round in Abu Dhabi.
 Although Wehrlein and Ocon dominated Nasr and Marcus Ericsson throughout the event, they failed to finish in the top ten, and scored no points; Manor Racing finished eleventh in the constructors' championship.